You used to have an hour during the day to get some chores done. Now it is gone!

 Reasons why your 2-year-old does not want to nap anymore

 I have covered the main reason here already.
-Your kid might not need a nap anymore because they simply do not need as much sleep.
+Your kid might not need a nap anymore because they do not need as much sleep.
 However, there may be other reasons!

 Have any life-changing events happened?